Beyond Sentiment: The Manifold of Human Emotions: Related Work

 \section{Related Work}

-Studying emotions and their relations is one of the major goals of the psychology community.
-Important papers studying the low dimensional structure of emotions are \cite{Watson1985,Tellegen1999,Watson1999,Yik2011}.
-Under the context of document analysis, \cite{Pang2008} survey progress in sentiment analysis over the recent decade.
+Studying emotions or affects and their relations is one of the major goals of the psychology community.
+There are two main approaches: categorical or dimensional.
+Our focus is on dimensional analysis, as described in \citep{Russell1979,Russell1980,Shaver1987,Watson1985,Watson1988,Tellegen1999,Larsen1992,Yik2011}.

+Our work deviates from research in psychology in that we construct our model based on a large collection of annotated documents rather than an experiment with a small number of human subjects.
+In addition, our model has much higher dimensionality compared to traditional 2-3 dimensions used in psychology.

+Sentiment analysis is a significant research direction within the natural language processing community. \citet{Pang2008} is a recent survey of research in this area.
+Some recent methods are \citep{Nakagawa2010,Socher2011}.

-Some recent work on mood classification are \cite{Holzman2003} that used linguistic features to detect emotions of internet chatting, and \cite{Rubin2004} that classified data using the model suggested by \cite{Watson1985}. \cite{Mishne2005} used blog posts to classify moods with standard machine learning techniques, while \cite{Keshtkar2009} exploit a mood hierarchy to improve classification results.
+\citet{Alm2008} summarizes affect analysis in text and speech, while \citet{Holzman2003} uses linguistic features to detect emotions in internet chatting.
+The work described in \citep{Rubin2004,Strapparava2008} classified data using a categorical model suggested by psychological literature. \citet{Mishne2005} and \citet{Genereux2006} examine a similar analysis task using blog posts with standard machine learning techniques, while \citet{Keshtkar2009} exploit a mood hierarchy to improve classification results.
+The work described in \citep{Strapparava2004,Quan2009,Mohammad2011} address the task of constructing a useful corpus for emotion analysis.

-\cite{Mishne2006} classified time stamped documents in order to show the changes in public moods over time. \cite{Oconner2010} used a similar approach to compare tweeter sentiment and gallop polls. \cite{Kamvar2011} visualize the public moods found in Twitter across time.
+Previous work handles the mood prediction problem as multiclass classification with discrete labels.
+Our work stands out in that it assumes a continuous mood manifold and thus develops an inherently different learning paradigm.
+Our logistic regression baseline is generally considered equivalent or better than the ones in related work using SVM \citep{Mishne2005,Genereux2006}, Naive Bayes \citep{Strapparava2008}. \citet{Keshtkar2009} exploited a user-supplied emotional hierarchy which is an additional assumption that we do not have.